Cyrus Shahabi

 Cyrus Shahabi is an Iranian-American computer scientist and a 2003 recipient of the Presidential Early Career Award for Scientists and Engineers.
+He is the Helen N. and Emmett H. Jones Professor of Engineering and Professor of Computer Science, Electrical and Computer Engineering, and Spatial Sciences at USC.
+He is also director of the Integrated Media Systems Center and the Information Laboratory at USC.
+Shahabi’s research focuses on spatial and spatiotemporal data management, geospatial information systems, location-based services, mobility data, spatial crowdsourcing, location privacy, intelligent transportation systems, and spatial artificial intelligence.

 Biography

 Shahabi received his bachelor's degree in computer engineering from the Sharif University of Technology in 1989, followed by a master's degree and PhD in computer science from the University of Southern California (USC) in May 1993 and August 1996 respectively.
 He currently serves as director of the Integrated Media Systems Center and the Information Laboratory at USC.

+After completing his Ph.D., Shahabi joined USC, where he has held faculty appointments in computer science, electrical and computer engineering, and spatial sciences.
+He has directed the USC Information Laboratory since 1997 and the Integrated Media Systems Center since 2010.
+He served as chair of the USC Thomas Lord Department of Computer Science from 2017 to 2022.

 Shahabi received an Okawa Foundation Research Grant for Information and Telecommunications in 2001, a National Science Foundation CAREER award in 2002, a Presidential Early Career Award for Scientists and Engineers in 2003, and the Association for Computing Machinery Distinguished Scientist award in 2009.
-He is a fellow of the Institute of Electrical and Electronics Engineers and is the author or co-author of more than 300 peer-reviewed articles.
+He is a fellow of the Institute of Electrical and Electronics Engineers and National Academy of Inventors and is the author or co-author of more than 300 peer-reviewed articles.
+He received the ACM SIGSPATIAL 10-Year Impact Award in 2023.
+He chaired the founding nomination committee of ACM SIGSPATIAL for its first term (2008-2011 term).
+He was the chair of the ACM SIGSPATIAL (2017-2020 term).